 1. After you measure out your starter, take the discard and stir in a little flour (about a 1:1 ratio starter to flour by weight.)
 A 1:1 ration would be 50 grams of starter to 50 grams of flour.
 Truthfully, I don't measure all the time but I gave you a guide for reference.
 Just stir it until it is shaggy.
-Takes a couple minutes.
+Takes a couple of minutes.
 If you want you can add in 1 teaspoon of baking powder and some water or milk if it gets too dry.

-2. With wet or floured hands, flip and stretch dough a few times to make a soft ball.
+2. With wet or floured hands, flip and stretch the dough a few times to make a softball.
 Then you can cover (to keep dust and bugs off) the dough and let it proof.
 If you are ever in a hurry you can skip or cut down the proofing.
 Or extend the proofing time a little bit.
 That is why I like this recipe on a busy day.
-You can make it quick or if you need it to sit for a hour or so you can leave it to sit on the counter.
+You can make it quick or if you need it to sit for an hour or so you can leave it to sit on the counter.
 So really the proofing time can be 0 minutes to 3 hours.
 But 30-minutes to 1 hour is best.

 3. Then roll out the dough till flat, put it on a greased cookie sheet (or parchment paper if you have some)

-4. Sprinkle with seeds - I use chia, hemp and sesame.
+4. Sprinkle with seeds - I use chia, hemp, and sesame.
 Pumpkin seeds are great too.
 Brush with Olive Oil.
 Add some salt if you like (I always add sea salt).

-Bake it for about 20 minutes in a hot oven about 450 degrees.
+Bake it for about 20 minutes in a hot oven at about 450 degrees.
 A heavy baking sheet or a cast iron pan is best.
 If you don't have an oven you can cook it over a flame or range in a cast iron pan.

 This Flatbread is a perfect treat on the days you are feeding your sourdough and don't want to throw away the discard.
 If you are the kind of cook who likes to 'wing it' just go for it but if not, I attached a recipe below.